Theresa Sparks: Woman of the Year

 In 2003, Theresa Sparks became the first transgender woman ever named "Woman of the Year" by the California State Assembly.
 Assemblyman Mark Leno, Sparks' friend and a fellow activist for transgender civil rights, said he selected Sparks for the award, not only to honor her advocacy on behalf of the LGBT community, but to humanize a transgender civil rights bill he introduced earlier that year.
 Assembly Bill 196, which was signed into law by Governor Gray Davis later that year, amended the California Fair Employment and Housing Act, making it illegal to discriminate in employment or housing decisions on the basis of transgender status or gender stereotypes.

-Jay Leno angered the National Transgender Advocacy Coalition (NTAC) after making jokes about Sparks' award on a March 31, 2003 broadcast of his talk show, The Tonight Show.
+Jay Leno angered the National Transgender Advocacy Coalition (NTAC) after making jokes about Sparks' award on a March 31, 2003, broadcast of his talk show, The Tonight Show.
 During his opening monologue, Leno quipped, "The California Assembly awarded a man who had a sex change as its Woman of the Year.
 When he accepted the award, he said there was a part of him that didn't want to accept it — but that's gone now."

 The NTAC's executive director, Vanessa Edwards Foster, criticized Leno's comments as dehumanizing.
 "In a country where no positive accomplishments of transgender people are ever reported it's curious that belittling humor of these same people is openly welcomed," Forster said.
 "Leno's remarks took an historic recognition for a transgender community leader and summarily diminished it with insensitive humor."
-The NTAC also criticized Leno for using the male pronoun to refer to Sparks.
+The NTAC also criticized Leno for using male pronouns to refer to Sparks.

 The LGBT Advisory Committee of the San Francisco Human Rights Commission reported at a meeting on April 15 that Jay Leno had apologized to Mark Leno for his comments.
 Minutes of the meeting also recorded that "national organizations have been responding to Mr. Leno without conferring with Commissioner Sparks first".